nicolesteck/IndividualProject/timelog.md

 ##February 2018
 2/3: 8 hours - planning out page structures/links, designing in Balsamiq,
 initial review of project plan, initial design of databases
-<br ><br />2/4: 2 hours (so far) - flesh out project plan, add a couple more screens
+<br ><br />2/4: 6 hours - flesh out project plan, add a couple more screens
-(search results & sync confirmation) and begin to think through flow of JSPs/servlets
+(search results & sync confirmation) and begin to think through flow of JSPs/servlets.
+Last 4 hours were trying to debug a hibernate issue.